dottedmag/dottedmag.net/src/blog/01-de-drm.md

 ## Footnotes

 [^dispgpu]:
-	Display controller is a hardware block that takes bitmaps and displays them somewhere.
-It cares about outputs, links, modes etc. GPU takes a number of rendering commands and produces a bitmap based on these commands.
-It cares about triangles, shaders, textures and pixels.
-In PCs these two components are usually colocated in a "graphic card", display controller may require bitmaps to be placed in a specialized on-card memory, and GPU may produce bitmaps in that specialized memory.
+	A display controller is a hardware component that takes bitmaps and displays them.
+	It handles outputs, links, and modes.
+A GPU is a hardware component that receives (3D) rendering commands and creates bitmaps based on these commands.
+It deals with triangles, shaders, textures and pixels.
+In PCs, these two components are usually colocated in a graphics card.
+The display controller may need the bitmaps to be placed in a specialized on-card memory, and the GPU may produce bitmaps in that specialized memory.
 [^libdrm]:
-	There exists [libdrm](https://cgit.freedesktop.org/drm/libdrm/) library that
+	The [libdrm](https://cgit.freedesktop.org/drm/libdrm/) library exists to
-	hides low-level details from the applications, but it is not a transparent wrapper, so it makes sense to understand what it actually does and what it actually calls.
+	hide low-level details from applications.
+However, it is not a transparent wrapper, so it is important to understand what it actually does and the specific syscalls it makes.
 [^drm]:
     Direct rendering manager, not digital rights management.
 [^dri]:
     DRI stands for "direct rendering interface".
-Historical reasons.
+Linux uses directory `/dev/dri` for historical reasons.
+FreeBSD has changed it to `/dev/drm`.
 [^proc]:
-	These devices used to be also exposed as `/proc/dri`.
-It is no longer the case.
+	These devices used to also be exposed as `/proc/dri`, but that is no longer the case.
 [^control]:
-	There used to be a third kind of device, `controlD<N>`, but it did nothing and was eliminated.
+	There used to be a third type of device called `controlD<N>`, but it was removed because it did nothing.
 [^kms]:
-	Kernel modesetting, a generic API to setup display controllers.
-Named to contrast with userland modesetting, where userland poked hardware directly to set the configuration of display controller.
+	Kernel modesetting is a generic kernel API to configure display controllers, contrasting with userland modesetting which involves userland poking hardware directly for display controller configuration.
+[^udev]:
+	It's `udev` that creates these symlinks.
+[^oldmatch]:
+    The matching of `card<N>` and `renderD<N>` devices used to be cumbersome because their numbers do not correspond.
+The algorithm for matching was dependent on bus type, with PCI/USB being matched by PCI/USB bus information, and platform devices being matched using device tree information.
+This required searching for the necessary information in `/sys/dev/char/<N>/device/subystem`.
+All of this functionality is is implemented in `libdrm`.